-Media content creates narrative meanings that are never 'just what happened.
-Some content is manipulated, other storing fall into conventional narrative patterns, interopets to charge the news agendia may go badly wrong, but constituents, in the handle of a media-narray and quiedy angry politician, the opportunities presented on the new of loaming.
+Media content creates nurrielye meanings that are never 'just what happened.'
+Some content is manipulated, other stories fell into conventional nurrative patterns, attempts to change the new agenda may no bady wrong, but sometimes, in the hands of a media-savsy and quirdy angry politician, the opportunities presented too good for min.

-too good ho min.
-When former foreign Minister Jalie Biology ware red shoes at a press con-nice outside parlament, she generated modia columns during the penalismate ing week of parlament in 2018, and, periodically, the red shoes continue to do sitting work of parliament in 2018, and, periodically, the red above continue to do us.
-The following context suggests the significance of the Maseum of Australian.
-Democracy relibit shows in Figure 2.
-After Scott Meerizon worn the leadership ballot, the new Coalition team straggied to manage the public/i bouile rescitions.
-Reportence continually speculated on the details of Turnbull's removal and persistently questioned why Bohup, the most popular Liberal politician and a moderate, had not been supported by here colleagues.
-On the obvious shiple, Bindop was ident, until Julia Banks neighed from the Liberal Party, fording a belief that both women had suffered from sexiam.
-Banka and Rohop went public with their assessment of the politics - in their different ways - on the same day. on the s ---
+When former Fuengs Minister Jalie Bishop were red shoes at a press con-nece outside parliament, she generated modia columns during the pensitemate ing work of parliament in 2018, and, periodically, the red shoes continue to do sitting work of pullument in 2018, and, periodically, the red shores continue to do.
+The following context suggests the significance of the Moseum of Australian Democracy exhibit shows in [1] user 2].

+After Scott Merrison won the leadership ballot, the new Coalition team struggled to manager the public busile reactions.
+Reporters continually speculated on the details of Turnbull's removal and persistently questioned why Bobup, the most popular Liberal publishins and a moderate, had not been supported by her most popular Liberal publishins and a moderate, had not been supported by her colleagues.
+On the obvious slight, Bishop was sleen, until Julia Banks neighed from the Liberal Party, faelling a belief that both women had suffered from sexism.
+Banks and Bishop went public with their assessment of the politics-in their different ways-on the same day.